-The ADE and SBE offer affidavits from various parents of Hope students who wish to utilize school choice based on their belief that their children will perform better academically or will experience safer conditions at another school.
-The ADE and SBE argue that, absent a stay, these parents will be irreparably harmed because they will not be able to utilize school choice for the upcoming school year.
+The ADE and SBE argue that, absent a stay, parents will be irreparably harmed because they will not be able to utilize school choice for the upcoming school year.
 The ADE and SBE argue that this harm is not speculative, but the Court disagrees.
-The reasons offered by parents for desiring a transfer are in fact speculative, as they are based either solely on the belief that a student will suffer from poorer grades or unsafe conditions unless allowed to transfer to another school district, or on the notion that a student's sibling experienced better conditions at another school and, thus, the student desiring to transfer likely would as well.
+The reasons offered-by the state on behalf of parents and by one specific parent-for desiring a transfer are in fact speculative, as they are based solely on the belief that a student will suffer academically unless allowed to transfer to another school district.
 However, there is nothing to indicate that any particular student's circumstances would indeed change if allowed to transfer to another school district or that the student or parent would suffer irreparable harm otherwise.
 Thus, the Court finds that these speculative harms are insufficient to show irreparable harm.
 See S.J.W. v.
 Lee's Summit R-7 Sch.
 Dist., 696 F.3d 771, 779 (8th Cir.
 2012) (rejecting speculative harm in an irreparable-harm analysis).

-Moreover, and perhaps most important of all, the modification order does not deprive parents of the ability to transfer their children from Hope to another school district.
-Even without the option of school choice, parents may transfer their children from Hope by moving their residence within the desired school district, by seeking and obtaining approval from Hope's school board for a transfer based on education or compassionate purposes, or by placing their child in a private school or in homeschool.
+7 Moreover, and perhaps most important of all, the modification order does not deprive parents of the ability to transfer their children from Junction City to another school district.
+Even without the option of school choice, parents may transfer their children from Junction City by moving their residence within the desired school district, by seeking and obtaining approval from Junction City's school board for a transfer based on education or compassionate purposes, or by placing their child in a private school or in homeschool.
 Even assuming arguendo that parents would suffer some degree of harm from an inability to use school choice for the upcoming school year, this harm would not be irreparable because other transfer mechanisms are currently available for use.
 Accordingly, the Court finds that, to the extent that claimed harm to parents is a proper consideration, it is insufficient to demonstrate irreparable harm absent a stay of the Court's modification order pending appeal.

-7 In sum, the Court finds that the ADE and SBE have failed to show that they would be irreparably harmed absent a stay of the modification order pending appeal.
+In sum, the Court finds that the ADE and SBE have failed to show that they would be irreparably harmed absent a stay of the modification order pending appeal.
 Accordingly, the Court finds that this factor weighs against granting the requested stay.
 Moreover, as previously noted, a movant's failure to show irreparable harm is an independent basis upon which to deny a motion for a stay, and the Court finds accordingly that the instant motion should be denied for that reason.
 Watkins Inc., 346 F.3d at 844; Brady, 640 F.3d at 794 (Bye, J., dissenting).
 However, the Court will nonetheless complete its analysis and address the remaining factors.